dianchia/DefenseTower/README.md

 - v1.0.3 - New tower type: Tower which target bosses.
 Cost tungsten bar instead of iron bar.
 - v1.1.0 - Light of the tower can now be turned on and off using wires.
 Default to off, and turned on when wire is active.
+- v1.1.1 - Fixed game crashed when hovering over tower and updated to game version 0.21.25

 ## GitHub